 Fiber Arts — Needle Felting

 Get a chance to work with one of the oldest known textile fabrics in this hands-on needle felting program.
-Over the three weeks, you’ll create both 2D and 3D projects that you can keep for yourself or give as a present for an upcoming holiday.
+Over the three weeks, you’ll create both 2D and 3D projects that you can keep for yourself or give as a gift for an upcoming holiday.

 |Categories||Youth and Community Programs | Community Classes for Adults|